-Raven’s latest Regional Map covers THE SOUTHERN ROCKIES, including all of the four corners states and a lot of neighboring territory.
+Raven’s latest Regional Map covers THE SOUTHERN ROCKIES, including all of the four corners states (Utah, Colorado, Arizona, and New Mexico) and a lot of neighboring territory.
 The map encompasses the whole Colorado River drainage basin, but it also includes large areas that no one would ever call “the Rockies”.
 Well, a lot of issues arise when it comes to defining regions, and to choosing titles.
 With apologies for the long digression:

 Where the Four Corners meet on our Southern Rockies Regional Map

 As long as Raven maps showed individual states as “island maps", we could ignore the actual extent of physical features.
 Whatever went on beyond the political boundary was of no concern.
 That’s convenient for the map maker, and “island maps” do guarantee a clear focus on the title subject.

 We all know where the Rockies are, from a distance.
 Pikes Peak or Bust!
 Rocky Mountain National Park!
 Close up, it’s not so clear.
 The term covers much of the Interior West, from near the Mexican border to far into Canada.
 There are dozens of named ranges and distinct mountainous areas in at least five western states.
 In Colorado alone, from north to south, looking west from the plains: the Laramie Mountains and just behind them the Medicine Bows; these merge to the south into the Mummy Range and the Never Summers.
 Then the wide Front Range (that’s what you see from Denver).
 Further south, it’s the Rampart Range, then Pikes Peak (not a linear range at all, but a free-standing block or massif.

 Pike's Peak, Pueblo, and the Arkansas River